jkanschik/learning-lean/differentialGeometry/connections.md

 * Motivation: second order derivative fails
 * connections on vector bundles in general
 * affine connection on vector fields
+* How to define a parallel tensor?
+Like a type class IsParallel for a class of tensors?
+Or just as a proposition isParallel iff Ds = 0?
 * normal derivative as connection on functions (which are sections in the trivial bundle M \times k over M)
 * torsion tensor, curvature tensor